novemberfiveco/skidder-php/README.md

-November Five - Logging Bundle
+Skidder
 ==============================

-This bundle provides you with a set of tools to extend logging functionality.
+Skidder will drag your logs to where they need to go.
+A small, uniform and extensible logging library, implemented across major technologies.

 Setup
 -----
 ### Composer

-        "november-five/lib_serverside_loggingbundle": "*.*.*"
+        "november-five/skidder": "*.*.*"

         "repositories": [
             {
                 "type": "vcs",
-                "url": "git@bitbucket.org:appstrakt/lib_serverside_loggingbundle.git"
+                "url": "git@github.com:novemberfiveco/skidder-php.git"
             }
         ],

 ### AppKernel

-      new NovemberFive\LoggingBundle\NovemberFiveLoggingBundle()
+      new Skidder\SkidderBundle()

 Send user id in log